lambda-fairy/lambda-fairy.github.io/blog/0-draft-0-comments.md

 I won't go into the details here, but in short, this means **no nesting**.

 But Haskell is not a traditional language.
-Many of its design choices -- from its custom operators to its lazy evaluation -- favor expressiveness over making it easy to compile.
+Many of its design choices -- from its custom operators to its lazy evaluation -- favor expressiveness over being easy to compile.

 And that's why C, which trades off in the opposite direction, does _not_ support nested comments.